Media ethics: International Symposium on Information Ethics, Karlsuhe, 2004

-In 2004, the ICIE, or International Center for Information Ethics, organized the first international symposium on information ethics in Karlsuhe, Germany.
+In 2004, the ICIE, or International Center for Information Ethics, organized the first international symposium on information ethics in Karlsruhe, Germany.
 Experts with varying scientific backgrounds such as computer science, information science, media studies, and economics, gathered from all over the world to discuss the internet from both an ethical and intercultural perspective.

 Contexts of media ethics

 Media ethics and public officials

 The media has manipulated the way public officials conduct themselves through the advancement of technology.
 Constant television coverage displays the legislative proceedings; exposing faster than ever before, unjust rulings throughout the government process.
 Truth telling is crucial in media ethics as any opposition of truth telling is considered deception.
 Anything shown by the media whether print or video is considered to be original.
-When a statement is written in an article or a video is shown of a public official, it is the original “truthful” words of the individual official themselves.
+When a statement is written in an article or a video is shown of a public official, it is the original "truthful" words of the individual official themselves.